braksator/braksator.github.io/lrs/README.md

 **Parameters**:
 - `results` (Array): The results returned by the `text` function.
-- `out` (Number, optional, default: `0`): If set to `1`, the report will be logged to the console instead of being returned as an array.
+- `out` (Number, optional, default: `0`): If set to `1`, the report will be logged to the console too.
+- `chars` (Object, optional): Same options as in the `filesReport` function.

 **Returns**: A list of repeated substrings with their occurrence counts.

 ### Example Workflow

-1. First, analyze a single text:
+1. Either, analyze a single text or multiple files:
    ```javascript
    const text = 'This is an example text with repeated substrings';
    const results = LRS.text(text);
    ```
-2. Then, analyze multiple files:
+   or
    ```javascript
    const files = ['file1.txt', 'file2.txt'];
    const results = LRS.files(files);
    ```
-3. Afterward, generate a report:
+2. Afterward, generate a report:
    ```javascript
    const report = LRS.filesReport(results, 1); // Logs the report to console
    ```

 ### Notes

-- The `text` and `files` functions clean the text by removing non-alphanumeric characters and splitting it into words, can be optionally disabled.
 - Results are sorted by a score, which is calculated based on the length of the substring and the number of occurrences.
-- You can omit specific substrings by passing them in the `omit` array.
-- The `wb` option can be set to `true` to restrict substring matches to word boundaries.

 ## Contributing